 Mrs Sánchez is currently the Designated Safeguarding Lead.

 Miss Crossan (Assistant Head) is a Deputy Safeguarding Lead along with Mrs Cox (Extended Schools) and Mrs Salmon (Senior Teacher).
 This means that there is always someone available on the school site should a safeguarding issue arise.

 If you are concerned about a child at the school please report it immediately to the Designated Safeguarding Lead.

 Every member of staff at South Moreton receives training on Safeguarding throughout the school year.
 Staff also keep up-to-date with current legislation and practice e.g. by knowing the content of Keeping Children Safe in Education and its implications on school life, and through regular updates in staff meetings.

-We ensure that every staff member is rigorously checked to ensure that they are suitable to work in our school.
-Some examples of how we do this are as follows:
+We follow careful 'Safer Recruitment' procedures where every staff member is rigorously checked to ensure that they are suitable to work in our school.